qrovira/anyevent-i3status/README.md

 # NAME

-AnyEvent::I3Status - The great new AnyEvent::I3Status!
+AnyEvent::I3Status - Generate a JSON stream for i3bar using plugins

 # VERSION